-A full body skin cancer check means exactly that – your entire body is put under examination from head to toe by one of our specialised doctors for any suspicious spots.
-The aim of the screening is to find and examine all moles and freckles that may be cancerous, precancerous or otherwise potentially likely to be a health risk.
-Early detection typically makes for a much easier treatment outcome.
+A full body skin cancer check at Mole Check Clinic means exactly that – your entire body is put under examination from head to toe by one of our specialised doctors for any suspicious spots.
+The aim of our Melanoma screening tests is to find and examine all moles and freckles that may be cancerous, precancerous or otherwise likely to be a health risk.
+Early skin cancer detection typically makes for a much easier treatment outcome.

-As a rule, we recommend that the full body skin cancer check should be done every 12 months, or more often if you have a history of skin cancer.
+As a rule, we recommend that full body skin cancer checks should be done every 12 months, or more often if you have a history of skin cancer.
 Regular checks allow us to provide you with the best possible care and prevent you from succumbing to this insidious disease.
 However, the doctor will advise you on the most appropriate time interval in your circumstances.

 If you’d like to make an appointment for a Melbourne skin cancer check, contact the experienced team at Mole Check Clinic today.